apollographql/apollo-schema-reporting-preview-docs/README.md

 3. If there is a schema active, and that schema has not been reported in the last 120 seconds, choose the most recently reported schema
 4. Otherwise, do nothing

-## Non-Apollo Server runtimes

-If you are interested in support for schema reporting to Apollo Graph Manager from a non-Apollo server runtime, we would love to hear from you and help provide support in implementing the protocol & integrating with our schema-reporting functionality.
-Please open an issue on this repository to indicate your interest, including which server runtime you would like to see supported.

-## How schema-reporting works with the Apollo CLI
+### How schema-reporting works with the Apollo CLI

 The [Apollo CLI](https://www.apollographql.com/docs/devtools/cli/) likewise provides a mechanism for users to publish a schema to be active for a variant of a graph.
 Users that have integrated with the Apollo registry already have done so by using this CLI command (`apollo service:push`).
 Reporting schemas from your running server is meant to be a wholesale replacement for the existing CLI functionality, and if you are using schema-reporting, you should not need to run `apollo service:push` at all.